MakeLab-Team/LCD1602Array/README.md

 | A4   | SDA |
 | A5   | SDL |

+### LCD1602 pin Designations:
+The pin designation, left to right when the front side is up, and oriented so the pins are at the top:<br/>
+VSS, VDD, V0, RS, RW, W, D0, D1, D2, D3, D4, D5, D6, D7, LCD+ (A), LCD- (K).

 ### Connections between the Nano and the LCD displays:

 | Nano | LCD |